-Dog owners now have at least seven choices for treating and preventing paralysis ticks on dogs.
+Dog owners now have at least eight choices for treating and preventing paralysis ticks on dogs.
 The following represents my personal opinion on which ones are better.

 I travelled to just such a tick area.
 In 2020 I asked each person at Acacia Avenue Dog Park in Newcastle which tick treatment they were using.
 Here are their answers:

 - Despite me not prompting, nearly everyone had excellent awareness.
 Most were able to instantly answer with an appropriate product name.